-Once a year, Americans take one day – formally, officially – to honor veterans: Nov.
-11. Restaurants provide free meals, and attractions offer free and discounted admission.
-It's a great day.
-Except in Branson, where it's an entire week.
+Once a year, Americans take one day – Nov.
+11 – to officially honor the country’s veterans.
+Restaurants provide free meals, and attractions offer free and discounted admission.
+But in Branson, they extend it to an entire week.

-Each November, the Southwest Missouri town honors those who have served in the military with special events, parades, shows and more during Veterans Homecoming Week.
+Every November, the Southwest Missouri town thanks those who have served in the military with special events, parades, shows and more during Veterans Homecoming Week.
 And as far as they’re concerned, that’s still not enough.
 Branson makes veterans feel special every single day of the year.

-Top attractions, restaurants, hotels and stores offer great deals for veterans (and active military personnel) year-round, so be sure to call ahead and ask.
+Top attractions, restaurants, hotels and stores offer great deals for veterans (and active military personnel) all year long.

-The fabulous Wonders of Wildlife National Museum & Aquarium in Springfield shows their appreciation year-round, with a 10 percent discount for active-duty military and veterans and their dependents.
+Wonders of Wildlife National Museum & Aquarium in Springfield shows their appreciation year-round with a discount for active-duty military, veterans and their dependents.

-The Kansas City Royals offer active-duty and retired military the opportunity to purchase up to four half-price tickets for most regular-season games.
+Kansas City Royals gives active-duty and retired military the opportunity to purchase up to four half-price tickets for most regular-season games.

 Be sure to call ahead for details on veteran and active military discounts.